Dallas Museum of Art and High Museum of Art to Present

 Yuri Suzuki is a sound artist, designer, and electronic musician who explores the realms of sound through exquisitely designed pieces.
 His work looks into the way people experience sound, and how music and sound affect their minds.
 His sound, art, and installations have been internationally exhibited and he has work in several permanent collections across the world.
 He began his own design studio in 2013, working alongside Disney, Google, and Yamaha, among others.

 speechless: different by design is organized by the Dallas Museum of Art and the High Museum of Art, Atlanta.
 The exhibition is presented in Dallas by Texas Instruments.
-Major exhibition support is provided by the Texas Commission on the Arts and Art Mentor Foundation Lucerne.
+Major exhibition support is provided by the Texas Commission on the Arts, Art Mentor Foundation Lucerne and the wish foundation.
 Additional support provided by The Bonnie Pitman Education Endowment to Do Something New and the Bank of America Foundation.
+In-kind support provided by Knoll.
+Media support provided by WFAA Television Channel 8.
 The High will present the exhibition in Atlanta from April 25 through September 6, 2020.

 “As a presenting sponsor of speechless: different by design Texas Instruments is honored to continue a more than 50-year partnership with the DMA,” said Andy Smith, Executive Director of the TI Foundation and Director of Corporate Philanthropy.
 “This is another stellar example of the forward-thinking, unconventional exhibits the DMA continues to curate and bring to the North Texas community.
 As a company that thrives on innovation and inclusion, we are proud to partner with an organization that contributes to our renowned arts and culture scene.”